 3. Strong branding shows you understand your target audience

 Numerous unwanted things can happen if you don’t have a well-defined brand.
 In the worst cases, customers won’t understand what you sell and why they should purchase from your small business versus elsewhere.

 Some companies try to appeal to too many market segments at once.
-In those cases, people are likely to think they’re not sure if your company fits what they need and want from a business.
+In those cases, people will likely think they’re unsure if your company fits what they need and want from a business.

-However, if you know your customers well and operate accordingly, people are more likely to engage with your company for repeat purchases.
+However, if you know your customers well and operate accordingly, people will likely engage with your company for repeat purchases.
 One study revealed that 94% of consumers would make more purchases from businesses they perceive as having excellent customer experiences.

-You probably won’t have to think for very long to come up with creative ways to link the knowledge of your customers to their experiences.
+You probably won’t have to think for long to develop creative ways to link the knowledge of your customers to their experiences.
 Maybe you own a cafe and notice many people stop by with their dogs.
 In that example, you might: